Pro Bono Spring Break

 • must have access to the internet (Wifi), a cell phone/landline phone, and a laptop/desktop computer to connect and communicate with legal aid staff daily and throughout their spring break week (Monday through Friday);

-• will participate a webinar no later than the week prior to their Spring Break week (Week I, March 3-8 or Week II, March 10-15) (Please note the webinar dates will be set by the TAJC, and a poll will be sent to selected PBSB students to register for webinar participation);
+• will need to attend an online orientation to participate no later than the week prior to their Spring Break week (Week I, March 10-14 or Week II, March 17-21) (Please note the online orientation dates will be set by the TAJC, and a poll will be sent to selected PBSB students to register for participation);

 • must work at least 8 hours per day on projects Monday through Thursday and half-a-day Friday during their spring break week;

-• are expected to write and submit a short essay (at least 800 words) or produce and submit a 3-5 minute video at the conclusion of their Spring Break week describing their experiences: the essay or video is due March 25 for Week I participants or April 1 for Week II participants;
+• are expected to write and submit a short essay (at least 800 words) or produce and submit a 3-5 minute video at the conclusion of their Spring Break week describing their experiences: the essay or video is due March 25 for Week I participants or April 1 for Week II participants (Please note these may be shared on social media);

 • may submit a reimbursement request, as long as expenses are within the parameters of the PBSB program; reimbursement forms with detailed receipts must be submitted by March 25 for Week I participants or April 1 for Week II participants.

 Don't miss this eye-opening and rewarding opportunity.
+The TAJC deeply appreciates our Texas law schools, legal aid programs, and interested law students who make the PBSB program possible.
 For more information about the Access to Justice Pro Bono Spring Break program, contact our office at atjmail@texasatj.org.